lovesidhuy/Sorting-Agorithms-Visualizer/README.md

 # Sorting Visualizer
 #Check below for test cases

-This is a personal project that aims to provide an interactive visualization of various sorting algorithms.
+This is a project that aims to provide an interactive visualization of various sorting algorithms.
 The project allows users to generate a random array and observe the sorting process using different algorithms such as Bubble Sort, Selection Sort, Insertion Sort, and Quicksort.

 ## Features